awsdocs/amazon-rds-user-guide/doc_source/CHAP_MariaDB.Limitations.md

 ## InnoDB reserved word<a name="MariaDB.Concepts.InnodbDatabaseName"></a>

 `InnoDB` is a reserved word for RDS for MariaDB\.
 You can't use this name for a MariaDB database\.

+## Custom ports<a name="MariaDB.Concepts.CustomPorts"></a>

+Amazon RDS blocks connections to custom port 33060 for the MariaDB engine\.
+Choose a different port for your MariaDB engine\.